kaitlinnewson/instructor-training/episodes/14-checkout.md

 ## Be The Expert: Checkout Q \& A

-In small groups, read and discuss one of the three checkout procedures described on this page: [https://carpentries.github.io/instructor-training/checkout](checkout.md)
+In small groups, read and discuss one of the three checkout procedures described in the [Checkout Instructions](checkout.md).
 Make notes in the Etherpad:

 - What points do you think it is most important or helpful for people to remember?